congcongfu/graphhopper/docs/core/technical.md

   * a memory mapped (MMapDataAccess).

 The interface _Graph_ is developed in the sense that the implementation can be as much efficient as possible
- - i.e. node ids and edge ids are successive (and so are just _indices_) and in the range of 0 to MAX-1.
+ - i.e. parent ids and edge ids are successive (and so are just _indices_) and in the range of 0 to MAX-1.
 This design could be used to have an array-like structure in the underlying DataAccess implementation like it is currently the case.